 Audience and interests

 Use people’s interests to help target your ads in new ways.
-(Image: Unsplash).
+(Image: Unsplash)

 Once you’ve decided which keywords to exclude, let’s do a 180 and think about some that you might want to include.

-When you launch a Google Ads campaign, you should be careful about the keywords you pick.
+Choosing the right keywords and keyword match types will help you achieve the performance you want on the Search Network.
 Rather than focusing on short keywords to optimize your Google Ads, also look at long-tail keywords (keywords that are around 3-5 words long).

 Focusing solely on clicks and impressions can lead you down the wrong path.
 Here are some expert tips to avoid getting sidetracked by vanity metrics:

-• Track micro-conversions: While the ultimate goal might be a sale or a lead, tracking smaller actions (micro-conversions) like newsletter sign-ups, video views, or time spent on-site can give you insights into user engagement and the effectiveness of your funnel.
-These micro-conversions help you understand which stages of your funnel need improvement.
+Track micro-conversions: While the ultimate goal might be a sale or a lead, tracking smaller actions (micro-conversions) like newsletter sign-ups, video views, or time spent on-site can give you insights into user engagement and the effectiveness of your funnel.

-• Use custom metrics: Develop custom metrics that align more closely with your business goals.
 For instance, if customer loyalty is important, you might track repeat purchases or subscription renewals.
 This can provide a clearer picture of long-term campaign effectiveness.

-• Segment your data: Analyzing overall clicks and impressions doesn’t tell you much about performance.
+Segment your data: Analyzing overall clicks and impressions doesn’t tell you much about performance.
 Segment your data by device, geography, time of day, and audience demographics to uncover more meaningful insights.
-For example, you might find that mobile users convert at a higher rate during weekends, suggesting you should allocate more budget to mobile ads over the weekend.

 5. Leverage assets